securitykiss-com/rfw/README.rst

 **Q: Is it secure?**

 Tampering with the core firewall should never be taken lightly. rfw must be run with root privileges in order to modify iptables so it requires a lot of trust in the software.
-There is a trade-off Sometimes there is no choice and you have to automate firewall actions across individual boxes anyway.
-Then rfw makes it more secure because the remote client does not need the full access to the host and can only block/allow individual IP addresses using rfw API.
-While rfw is designed with distributed system in mind, it may also improve security even for a single box by: - limiting iptables functionality to operate only on individual IP addresses - whitelisting selected IP addresses to prevent lock out - serializing iptables modifications
+Sometimes there is no choice and you have to automate firewall actions across individual boxes anyway.
+Then rfw makes it more secure because the remote client does not need to have full access to the host and can only block/allow IP addresses using rfw API.
+While rfw is designed with distributed system in mind, it may also improve security even for a single box by:

-it provides advantage over changing iptables manually.
+- limiting iptables functionality to apply only simple rules
+- whitelisting selected IP addresses to prevent lock out
+- serializing iptables modifications

 Security of rfw was the primary concern from the very beginning and influenced these design decisions:
 - simplicity